e-fever/snapshottesting/README.md

 Snapshot Testing
 ================

 This project is a library to offer snapshot testing as a tool to make sure your UI does not change unexpectedly.
-It is inspired by Jest snapshot testing module but it is designed for QML.
+It is inspired by Jest Snapshot Testing methodology but it is designed for QML.

 Quoted from [Snapshot Testing · Jest](https://facebook.github.io/jest/docs/snapshot-testing.html) :

 >> A typical snapshot test case for a mobile app renders a UI component, takes a screenshot, then compares it to a reference image stored alongside the test.
 The test will fail if the two images do not match: either the change is unexpected, or the screenshot needs to be updated to the new version of the UI component.

 >> A similar approach can be taken when it comes to testing your React components.
 Instead of rendering the graphical UI, which would require building the entire app, you can use a test renderer to quickly generate a serializable value for your React tree.

 The concept of this project is similar, but it replaces React component by a QObject/QQuickItem instance then convert to a text representation looks similar to QML.
 Let’s see a demonstration: